electricimp/LIS3DH/README.md

 ### configureInterruptLatching(*state*)
 Enables (state = `true`) or disables (state = `false`) interrupt latching.
 If interrupt latching is enabled, the interrupt signal will remain asserted until the interrupt source register is read by calling *getInterruptTable()*.
 If latching is disabled, the interrupt signal will remain asserted as long as the interrupt-generating condition persists.

+Inertial and free fall are the only interrupts compatible with latching mode.

 Interrupt latching is disabled by default.

 **See sample code in *getInterruptTable()*.**